kronos828/Project-W/README.md

 # Project-W
- "A simple website project to learn HTML, CSS, and JavaScript basics."
+ "A simple website project to learn HTML, CSS, and JavaScript along with Python (flask) ."